Sikkim: During the British Raj

 An 1876 map of Sikkim, depicting Chomto Dong Lake in northern Sikkim.
 However, the whole of Chumbi and Darjeeling are not depicted as part of Sikkim in the map.

 Following the beginning of British rule of neighbouring India, Sikkim allied with Britain against their common adversary, Nepal.
-The Nepalese attacked Sikkim, overrunning most of the region including the Terai.
+The Nepalese attacked Sikkim, overrunning most of the region, including the Terai.
 This prompted the British East India Company to attack Nepal, resulting in the Gurkha War of 1814.
 Treaties signed between Sikkim and Nepal resulted in the return of the territory annexed by the Nepalese in 1817.
 However, ties between Sikkim and the British weakened when the latter began taxation of the Morang region.
 In 1849, two British physicians, Sir Joseph Dalton Hooker and Archibald Campbell, the latter being the superintendent of Darjeeling, ventured into the mountains of Sikkim with the prior permission of King Tsugphu Namgyal.
-The doctors were detained by an influential Dewan, leading to a punitive British expedition against the kingdom, after which the Darjeeling district and Morang were annexed to British India in 1853.
+An influential Dewan detained the doctors, leading to a punitive British expedition against the kingdom, after which the Darjeeling district and Morang were annexed to British India in 1853.
 The Chogyal of Sikkim became a titular ruler under the directive of the British governor as a result of the invasion.

 Sikkim became a British protectorate in the later decades of the 19th century, formalised by a convention signed with China in 1890.
 Sikkim was gradually granted more sovereignty over the next three decades, and became a member of the Chamber of Princes, the assembly representing the rulers of the Indian princely states, in 1922.